griga23/shoe-store/lab2.md

 FROM shoe_orders
 WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
+NOTE: Check timestamp when were the orders generated.
+This is important for join operation we will do next.

 Now, we can look at different types of joins available.
 We will join order records and customer records.